 The term 'direct investment' defines a group of transactions between enterprises, usually companies, that are financially and organisationally related and are situated in different countries.
 Such related enterprises - 'affiliates' - comprise subsidiaries, associates and branches.
-Further details are given in the Glossary.
 Direct investment refers to investment that is made to add to, deduct from, or acquire, a lasting interest in an enterprise operating in an economy other than that of the investor and which gives the investor an effective voice in the management of the enterprise.
-Other investments in which the investor does not have an effective voice in the management of the enterprise (i.e., the investor has less than 10 per cent of the voting shares) are regarded as portfolio investments.
+Equitiy investment in which the investor does not have an effective voice in the management of the enterprise (that is, the investor has less than 10 per cent of the voting shares) is regarded as portfolio investment.
 The estimates of direct investment include the investor's share of the reinvested earnings of the subsidiary or associated company, the net acquisition of equity capital, changes in inter-company accounts and changes in branch/head office indebtedness.

 Direct investment abroad by UK residents comprises net investment by UK companies in their foreign branches, subsidiaries or associated companies.
 The figures of outward investment also cover the transactions of a number of concerns which were previously classified as public corporations.
 Transactions of central government are excluded from direct investment.
 Direct investment abroad includes property transactions by both institutional investors and households.
-These are largely estimated in recent years, but work is ongoing to improve the data.
-Details of research to date can be found at: www.statistics.gov.uk/articles/economic_trends/ET619_Aspden.pdf.